MobileProto16/Mobile-Proto-16/deepdive1/README.md

 }
 ```

-You can use [Hamcrest matchers](https://github.com/hamcrest/JavaHamcrest) if you'd like as well.
+You can use [Hamcrest matchers](https://github.com/hamcrest/JavaHamcrest) instead.
 They make your tests more English-like, readable, and make matching easier.
 For example:

 ```
 // JUnit 4 for equals check